nebrius/chimehack2013-server/README.md

 chimehack2013-server
 ====================

-The server for the chimehack2013 app
+Repository for our Chimehack entry for the UNICEF challenge.
+Submission is at http://chimehack.challengepost.com/submissions/18881-unicef-trick-or-treat-adventures.

+Client code can be found at https://github.com/bryan-m-hughes/chimehack2013